US CMA Exam Dates India 2026: Windows, Fees & New Syllabus Guide

 NJ’s Pro Tip: Do NOT wait for the deadline!
 Prometric centers in cities like Pune and Bangalore fill up 3 weeks in advance.
 If you want a Saturday slot, book at least 45 days early.

 This is where most students get confused.
-The fees are different for Students (College-goers) and Professionals (Working).
+The fees are drastically different for Students (College-goers) versus Professionals (Working).
+Plus, you have to account for the exchange rate and the 18% GST charged by Indian banks.

 For Students (The Cheapest Way)